-The Metroidvania style of gameplay focuses on free exploration of one large 2D world.
-It is so named as a portmanteau of "Metroid" and "Castlevania" as the style is largely attributed to Metroid on the NES and Super Metroid on the SNES, but was heavily borrowed and further proliferated by Castlevania: Symphony of the Night and its portable sequels based on the same format.
-Its origins, however, can be traced back to the game Brain Breaker, which was released prior to Metroid.
+The Metroidvania style of gameplay focuses on free exploration of one large 2D open world.
+It is so named as a portmanteau of "Metroid" and "Castlevania" as the style was largely popularized by the Metroid and Castlevania franchises.

 When the Metroidvania style of play was created, it conflicted with a number of established video game concepts.
 For example, there were no longer any levels.
 Since the game was non-linear and allowed free exploration, levels ceased to exist.
 Instead, the game is broken up into areas, or worlds, that are all seamlessly connected.
 Each of these areas typically have a unique visual style and/or musical score to give the area definition.
 Scores were also taken out.
 This was replaced with speed running.
 Speed running focuses on the amount of time a game took to complete and how much was done (ex: percent of power-ups collected).
 This also popularized the 100% run.
 Players are encouraged to take up this run for unlockables and/or alternate endings.
 Another form of speed run takes the opposite approach and encourages the player to run through the game while collecting the absolute minimum number of power-ups required to complete the game.

 The concepts of a single large world, free exploration, and the obstacle-powerup-backtrack cycle were re-created in polygonal 3D for Metroid Prime and its sequels.
 Though it may not technically be considered 100% adherent to the style, given its first-person viewpoint and polygonal 3D world, critics noted that this was a very successful transposition of the style's core tenets into a different environment.